 Representations and Warranties and Why They Matter

-Representations and Warranties are standard clauses in any purchase agreement for a business or practice.
-It’s not something the buyer and the seller tend to spend too much time on; until something goes wrong.
+Representations and Warranties are standard clauses in any business or practice purchase agreement.
+It’s not something the buyer and the seller tend to spend too much time on, until something goes wrong.
 Once it goes wrong, the conversation quickly turns to hiring an attorney and taking legal action.

 Perhaps a little knowledge may help.
-Bear in mind this article is not about providing legal advice but hopefully avoiding the need to spend money on legal advice.
+Bear in mind that this article is not to provide legal advice, but rather to help you avoid the need to spend money on legal advice.
 To get legal advice, please consult your attorney.

 The capitalist system is built on trust.
 Not sure this is true?
-Simply look at what is happening in Europe right now with Greece and whether or not they stay in the European Economic Community.
-The European leaders are telling Greece to pass laws to implement the changes they are offering or there is no interest in helping them.
-That is, the European leaders are not trusting that the Greek politicians will do what they said they would do if Europe was to lend Greece billions of dollars.
+Simply look at what is happening in Europe right now with Greece and consider whether they will remain in the European Economic Community.
+European leaders are telling Greece to pass laws to implement the changes they are offering, or there will be no interest in helping them.
+That is, the European leaders are not trusting that the Greek politicians will do what they said they would do if Europe were to lend Greece billions of dollars.

-It’s no different to the quote from President Reagan who said “Trust but verify.”
+It’s no different from the quote from President Reagan, who said, “Trust but verify.”

 What is a Representation?

-A representation is an inducement to a party entering a contract but does not become part of the contract.
-It is also normally before any contract.
-For example, the seller of a business can represent that in the last 12 months of doing business the gross sales were $7,560,000.
+A representation is an inducement to a party entering a contract, but it does not become part of the contract.
+It is also typically before any contract.
+For example, the seller of a business can represent that, in the last 12 months of operation, the gross sales were $7,560,000.

-The buyer however can ask the seller to provide copies of bank and credit card statements as well as accounting journals to show that $7,560,000 is a correct number.
+The buyer, however, can request that the seller provide copies of bank and credit card statements, as well as accounting journals, to verify that $7,560,000 is the correct amount.

-The gross sales are an important number to the buyer as its encouraging or inducing them to buy the business.
+The gross sales are a crucial number for the buyer, as they encourage or induce them to purchase the business.

 What is a Warranty?

-A warranty is a statement of fact contained in the purchase agreement.
-It is unusual for a purchase agreement to state the seller’s gross sales in the previous 12 months were a certain amount however the purchase agreement may state the buyer will achieve a minimum level of sales.
-If that then doesn’t happen, the buyer has the right to terminate the contract as well as a claim for damages.
+A warranty is a statement of fact.
+It is typically in the purchase agreement.
+It is unusual for a purchase agreement to state the seller’s gross sales in the previous 12 months were a certain amount; however, the purchase agreement may state the buyer will achieve a minimum level of sales.
+If that doesn’t happen, the buyer has the right to terminate the contract and may also claim damages.

 What do Representations and Warranties mean to the seller?

 It means the seller should only disclose or represent things they know to be correct.
 Equally, the seller should disclose things that the buyer will rely upon to make decisions in the future.
-For example, if the seller knows a piece of equipment is broken but is obsolete and no longer used to generate income for the business; make that disclosure.
-If the seller knows a piece of equipment is broken but may have some use if the buyer gets it repaired then make that disclosure.
+For example, if the seller knows a piece of equipment is broken but is obsolete and no longer generates income for the business, make that disclosure.
+If the seller knows a piece of equipment is broken but may still be usable if the buyer repairs it, then make that disclosure.

 What do Representation and Warranties mean to the buyer?

-A buyer is buying a business for its income generating potential.
-Their interest is to maximize that income and they rely on the sellers disclosures to form their decisions.
+A buyer is purchasing a business for its potential to generate income.
+Their interest is to maximize that income, and they rely on the seller’s disclosures to form their decisions.

 Read More: Here is more information about valuing a business.